lelanthran/csl/src/README.md

 Further information about the build process is in the file README.build.

 At this point in time the development of *CSL* is still in progress.
-It will compile and leave a test-case in thr *rt/* directory.
+It will compile and leave a test-case in the *rt/* directory.
 Running that executable will cause the test script *rt/test_input.csl* to be executed in the interpreter.
 The test script is designed to exercise most of the functionality that is being added to the interpreter (so it will drop into